shengng325/Instaclone/README.md

 ## Deployment
 The application is currently deployed to Digital Ocean, running on top of Caddy web server.
-Caddy web server has multiple advantages: it is easy to configure, provides HTTP/2 support and also have a conveneint SSL configuration with Let’s Encrypt.
+Caddy web server is an open source web server with multiple advantages: it is easy to configure, provides HTTP/2 support and also have a conveneint SSL configuration with Let’s Encrypt.
 Therefore, these are the reason I am using it instead of the more common ones like Nginx or Apache.

 ## Todo list
 While Instagram is a LARGE application.
 It may take a serious amount of time to build up the entire thing.
 Here is a list of todos to keep track of my progress.